peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

  1. If such connectivity failures are to be handled it must be done by the application.
 By contrast, in `mqtt_as` a message published with `qos==1` will be delivered when the outage ends.
- 2. The ESPNow node supports only basic publish and subscribe aspects of MQTT, whereas the `mqtt_as` client adds broker directives such as last will and clean session.
+ 2. The ESPNow node supports only basic publish and subscribe MQTT operations, whereas the `mqtt_as` client adds broker directives such as last will and clean session.
  3. At the time of writing ESPNow is not fully characterised.
 It is moot